-18 15 U.S.C.
-78f(b)(7).
+15 U.S.C.
+78f(b).

-Page 22 of 25 regulating its markets and marries Nasdaq's surveillance capabilities with its surveillance, investigation and enforcement staff, thereby increasing effectiveness and enabling prompt action.
-Nasdag believes that it can achieve these important objectives because it is uniquely positioned to understand conduct on its own markets and take timely action when appropriate to investigate potential violations and enforce the rules to punish and deter misconduct, hold bad actors accountable, and protect investors and market integrity.
+Page 22 of 25

+The Exchange believes that this proposal is in keeping with those principles because it leverages Nasdaq's extensive operational experience and expertise in regulating its markets and marries Nasdaq's surveillance capabilities with its surveillance, investigation and enforcement staff, thereby increasing effectiveness and enabling prompt action.
+Nasdaq believes that it can achieve these important objectives because it is uniquely positioned to understand conduct on its own markets and take timely action when appropriate to investigate potential violations and enforce the rules to punish and deter misconduct, hold bad actors accountable, and protect investors and market integrity.
 In this regard, Nasdaq Regulation's surveillance, investigative and enforcement teams work together to identify and review potentially violative conduct.
 This results in more effective regulation because it facilitates timely and more efficient action.
 Indeed, the underlying driving force for the current proposal is Nasdaq's belief that it can conduct this regulatory work more effectively and efficiently given its technology, structure and in-depth knowledge of its markets and members.
 For these reasons, Nasdaq believes it can conduct investigative and enforcement functions specified above in a thorough and timely manner, thereby promoting the fair and orderly operation of the markets and serving the interests of market participants and investors.
-In so doing, Nasdaq Regulation will fulfill the Commission's mandate that Nasdaq bear responsibility for self-regulatory conduct.19 Nasdaq will continue to refer certain potentially violative conduct to FINRA for further review, including matters covered by agreements to allocate regulatory responsibility under Rule 17d-2 of the Act.
-Moreover, FINRA will continue to have responsibility for, among other things, the investigation and enforcement of conduct occurring on the Nasdaq and BX equity markets that also occurs on non-Nasdaq 19 See supra note 4.
+In so doing, Nasdaq Regulation will fulfill the Commission's mandate that Nasdaq bear responsibility for self-regulatory conduct.20 responsibility for, among other things, the investigation and enforcement of conduct occurring on the Nasdaq equity market that also occurs on non-Nasdaq exchanges, as well as the handling of contested disciplinary proceedings arising out of Nasdaq Regulation-led investigation and enforcement activities.21 All referrals to FINRA remain subject to Nasdaq's supervision and ultimate responsibility.